usaid-cs/yesterday-i-learned/random.md

 1. Business insider found [one thing pie charts are good at](http://www.businessinsider.com/pie-charts-are-the-worst-2013-6), surprisingly: comparing two different things with very different amounts.
 1. "A trick I learned from Argentinian circus people, who make amazing BBQ, is let the grill heat up and then cut an onion in half to rub on the grate.
 It imparts a nice flavor and cleans the grill very well."
 1. *Dixie* is/was a nickname for Southern US.
-1. System of a Down is good only because of a [StickDeath video](https://www.youtube.com/watch?v=elj2m1x-oEk).
 1. Russia is [#1 in heroin](https://themoscowtimes.com/articles/russia-must-step-up-and-fight-its-drug-problem-47822).
 It also has a million or so HIV-positive people.
 1. [BBQ brush bristles](http://www.cbc.ca/news/health/barbecue-brushes-dangers-swallow-throat-wire-bristle-dempsey-1.3741578) are regularly swallowed, killing people when vital organs are punctured.
 1. Marissa Mayer avoids burnout by preventing herself from being cynical, discouraged, in addition to finding her "rhythm", whatever it is for each person.
 If you work better at night, allow yourself to work at night.